msfasha/TextImagesToolkit/src/main/java/README.md

+A Java toolkit to generate multi fonts text images for any language including Arabic.

 To generate new dataset:
 Make sure that you have the base file, use either wiki source or Auto segments to generate base_words.txt.
 Set the required number of samples in that file before running the generate code.